bguiz/autodocs/README.md

   - Optional, set to override
   - `master`
   - Documentation will be generated only when this branch is pushed.
+- `DOCUMENT_JOB_INDEX`
+  - Optional, set to override
+  - `1`
+  - Documentation will be generated only on one of the jobs for each build, use this to specify which one.

 Your Git repository can have many different branches being pushed, but you only have one published documentation,